India at the 1960 Summer Olympics

 India competed at the 1960 Summer Olympics in Rome, Italy.
 45 competitors, all men, took part in 20 events in 6 sports.
-India won its only medal in men's Field Hockey.
-Milkha Singh misses bronze medal by finishing 4th in Men's 400m in athletics.
+India's only medal in the Games was a silver in men's field hockey, when they lost to Pakistan in the final, ending the country's hockey gold-winning streak that had started in 1928 in British India.
+Athlete Milkha Singh finished 4th in Men's 400m.